RodriguezGoldstein/imessageAi/README.md

 - Allowlist of phone numbers that can use the trigger.
 - Group chat support: replies go back to the same group thread by chat GUID.
 - Dashboard: real-time feed of messages and AI replies via WebSockets.
+- Streaming responses in the web UI while the model thinks.
-- Settings page: manage trigger tag and allowlist from your browser.
+- Settings page: manage trigger tag, allowlist, and OpenAI model/prompt from your browser.
 - Bulk send and scheduled messages to contacts from `contacts.csv`.

 ## Architecture